-Owls are arguably the most exciting group of birds to learn about because of their nocturnal habits and amazing predatory adaptations.
-The diversity in owl species increases during the winter months in Massachusetts so now is a perfect time to learn about these fascinating birds.
-Tonight's presentation will focus on three species: the Snowy Owl, Short-eared Owl, and Long-eared Owl.
+Winter owls that specialize in open landscape hunting come alive during the twilight hours of Massachusetts salt marshes.
+Now is the perfect time to learn about these fascinating flyers, since the diversity of owl species in Massachusetts increases during winter months.
+This online presentation will focus on three species: Snowy Owl, Short-eared Owl, and Long-eared Owl.
 These owls primarily breed in Canada and it's only during the winter months we have a chance to see them, usually by coast marshes.
 Join us to learn about these 'marsh owls' and what's being done to help support these ambassadors of bird conservation.

-A portion of this program is funded through the generosity of the Newburyport Bank and Boston Partners Financial Group, LLC.
+A portion of this program is funded through the generosity of the Boston Partners Financial Group, LLC.

 You will receive the Microsoft Teams Link to log into the program in your confirmation.
 An email reminder will also be sent to you 24 hours before program start.